ariel-m-s/random-forest/README.md

 ## Visualization

 The `generate_treemap` method in the `DecisionTreeModel` class creates an interactive treemap visualization of the decision tree.
 This visualization can help understand the structure of individual decision trees within the Random Forest.

+## Dependencies

+This implementation relies on the following Python libraries:

+- `pandas`
+- `numpy`
+- `plotly`

+Ensure these libraries are installed before using the Random Forest model.